I can’t stand feeling like I’m on the outside, looking in.

 My guess is that the second request was quite a bit more difficult to fulfill than the first.
 That’s because our brains record events as memories.
 Things that fail to happen go unnoticed, unseen, and unremembered.

-Mental health professionals, as well as most of the general public, have long been aware of the fact that what happens to us in childhood has a tremendous effect upon who we become as adults.
+Mental health professionals, as well as most of the general public, have long been aware of the fact that what happens to us in childhood has a tremendous effect on who we become as adults.
 I have become aware that the opposite of this is also true; that what doesn’t happen for us in childhood has an equal or greater effect.

 Remember that Emotional Neglect is a parent’s failure to respond enough to a child’s emotional needs.
 Because it’s a parent’s failure to act, rather than a parent’s act; just like we saw in our little experiment, it goes unseen, unnoticed, and unremembered.